Latest update: 10 February, 2026

 Why is AI governance necessary?

-Without regulation, AI systems can cause significant harm at the individual, organizational and societal levels.
+Without regulation, AI systems can cause significant harm at the individual, organizational, and societal levels.
 Governance allows you to use AI in the way that suits your organization.

 - AI systems can reinforce existing biases, leading to unjust decisions in hiring, lending and justice, for example.